 It is important for internal investigators to be able to confirm that no one hindered them from expanding or shifting the scope of the investigation in response to information learned during the investigation.
-For example, if after determining the initial scope, the internal investigators learn of financial reporting issues (related to the initial scope or otherwise), the company's independent auditor will need to hear that those conducting the investigation believed they (or someone else) adequately followed up on what they learned during the investigation.
+For example, if the internal investigation involves potential False Claims Act issues, it is likely the Department of Justice will expect that those conducting the investigation believed they (or someone else) adequately followed up on what they learned during the investigation.

-Internal investigations can spin out of control, leading to unnecessary legal spend and the diversion of critical resources.
+• Internal investigations can spin out of control, leading to unnecessary legal spend and the diversion of critical resources.
 Focus the inquiry on the root cause and contributing factors.
-Do not, however, ignore noncompliance concerns that could increase the company's exposure and that fall within "plain view" simply because they fall outside the agreed-upon scope.
+Do not, however, ignore noncompliance concerns that could increase the company's exposure and that are within "plain view" simply because they fall outside the agreed-upon scope.
 If new and unrelated issues surface during the internal investigation, as they inevitably will, evaluate priorities and consider addressing these issues separately and on a parallel track, as necessary.